lanl/LaGriT/cmake/macOS.md

-## Exodus Build Fails with CommandLineTools Error
+## Exodus Build Fails with CommandLineTools Error (macports example)

 Usually these strange permission errors are related to XCode resource management and parallel builds.
 In the older XCode (14.x) these were all resolved with the gnu tools (particularly gmake) coming from macports.